-Revision(s): 11/18/19 (minor revision); 10/6/21 (change); 8/26/22 (minor revision)
+Approved by: President Date: 1/26/15 Revision(s): 11/18/19 (minor revision); 10/6/21 (change)

 2109 - Contracts, Agreements, MOU

 Contractual arrangements legally binding the College may only be executed according to the procedures set forth below.
 Contracts entered into on behalf of Barton Community College must be reviewed and approved by designated College personnel to ensure compliance with established College procedure regarding contract language and stipulations.
 Contracts may only be executed by College designated signatories as specified in this procedure.